By Amy E. Ebeling

 The IRS recently offered relief to Qualified Opportunity Fund investors, waiving a penalty and pushing back some investment deadlines.
 This new guidance comes as investment in opportunity zones slows, stymied by brisk coronavirus-related headwinds.
 A recent survey of investors conducted by the Economic Innovation Group, which helped design the program before it was tucked into the 2017 federal tax law, found that 52% of respondents say the pandemic is having a “negative impact” on their operations.

 The program was designed to incentivize investment in economically distressed census tracts and to spur the development of new housing, businesses, and jobs.
 Under its terms, investors who sell stock or other investments can defer paying capital gains taxes for up to seven years so long as they reinvest the proceeds in projects located in any of the nearly 9,000 federally designated opportunity zones.
-You can find a map of the zones here.
 After 10 years, investors can sell their qualified opportunity zone property and pay no tax on the profits.
 Some states have moved to bolster the program with tax incentives of their own.
 In Wisconsin, for example, investors can defer paying state income and franchise taxes on their investments when they are reinvested in qualified opportunity zone property.

 To enjoy those tax breaks, participating investors must comply with a labyrinthine regulatory scheme, most of which is not altered by the new IRS guidance.
 Instead, this guidance provides relief to investors in two specific ways.